JohnZonneveld/johnzonneveld.github.io/_posts/2022-12-12-Acurite Sensors On HA.md

 sensors/rtl_433/Acurite-606TX/162/mic CHECKSUM
 sensors/rtl_433 {"time" : "2022-12-12 22:56:33", "model" : "Acurite-606TX", "id" : 162, "battery_ok" : 1, "temperature_C" : 23.500, "mic" : "CHECKSUM"}

+The topic is set as mqttsensor concatenated with the id of the sensor.
+So the above sensor will have a topic of mqttsensor162.
+And it will be accompanied with its payload.

 When this automation is saved and the HA restarted, you can see the trigger activity when you open the automation.
 Every time a message comes in a trigger message will be displayed.

+The automation also writes the messages back to MQTT.

+Last thing to configure is the configuration.yaml
+mqtt:
+  sensor:
+    - state_topic: "mqttsensor162"
+      value_template: "{{ ((value_json.temperature_C * 9/5)+32)| round(1) }}"
+      name: "Sensor Livingroom"
+      unit_of_measurement: '°F'
+    - state_topic: "mqttsensor9217"
+      value_template: "{{((value_json.temperature_C * 9/5)+32)| round(1)}}"
+      name: "Sensor Outside Temp"
+      unit_of_measurement: '°F'
+    - state_topic: "mqttsensor9217"
+      value_template: "{{value_json.humidity}}"
+      name: "Sensor Outside Humidity"
+      unit_of_measurement: '%'

+As shown in this config you see two sensors, one of my neighbors has a Acurite-Tower on his/her balcony. and it is beaconing it messages on the same frequency.
+So we just listen in.
+As you can see that sensor 9217 also has a humidity sensor.
+For both sensors we convert the temperature from Celsius to Fahrenheit and add the unit symbol.